Center for Science, Technology & Economic Policy

 Through a systematic program of basic research, IPSR has developed models of impact of alternative tax structures on Kansas business sectors; cost-benefit model to assess property tax abatement decisions by local communities; and models of the longer-term impact of changing public policies or economic conditions.
 Modeling applications are available to the public on a contract basis.

-The purpose of the KU University Center Project (UC), Entrepreneurship Works for Kansas, is to enhance economic conditions and drive employment in Kansas and the Midwest through unique and pragmatic programs in entrepreneurship, the biosciences, and technology.
-To accomplish this the KU UC combines the entrepreneurial strength of the KU Center for Entrepreneurship in the School of Business with the information and policy resources of the Institute for Policy & Social Research (IPSR) at the University of Kansas.
+The purpose of the KU University Center Project (UC), KU Entrepreneurship Works for Kansas, is to enhance economic conditions and drive employment in Kansas and the Midwest through unique and pragmatic programs in entrepreneurship, the biosciences, and technology.
+To accomplish this the KU UC combines the innovation, information, and policy resources of the Institute for Policy & Social Research (IPSR) within KU’s Office of Research.
 Specifically, the KU UC employs three strategies to enhance the regional economic ecosystem: 1) business development expertise is harnessed to identify, analyze and prepare new business opportunities, 2) information and analyses is provided to support regional economic development initiatives; and 3) new business concepts are identified, incubated, and staffed by UC personnel to achieve job growth.

 Dr. Donna Ginther, Director